dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 * read the [User Guide](user-guide/), or
 * try the [Samples and Demos](samples-demos/)

-The following describes the highlights of DBR JavaScript edition (DBR JS) version 10.x.
+The following describes the highlights of DBR JavaScript edition (DBR-JS) version 10.x.

 ## Fast Integration